 Key Resources Provided by Mangroves

-The following table summarizes the primary resources that mangroves deliver to local communities, along with their estimated global economic values (based on 2023 valuations):
+The following table summarizes the primary resources that mangroves deliver to local communities, along with their estimated global economic values based on recent valuations (2023):

 Resource Benefit Type Estimated Annual Value per Hectare